-Welcome everyone!
-Welcome to the 46th episode of the Financial Advisor Success Podcast!
+Welcome back to the 100th episode of Financial Advisor Success Podcast!

 This week’s guest is Joe Duran.
 Joe is the founder and CEO of United Capital, a national independent RIA that oversees nearly $25 billion of assets under management.
 It’s one of the largest independent wealth management firms in the country.

 What’s unique about Joe, though, is that he doesn’t view his own advisory firm as being in the wealth management business but instead in the financial life management or FinLife business instead, where, as Joe puts it, the primary focus is to help clients live richly, not die richly.

 In this episode, we talk in depth about United Capital’s financial life management offering, why the firm starts by talking to clients not about their goals but about their values and their intentions instead.
 The unique tools that United Capital developed specifically to facilitate the values and priorities conversations with clients, and especially couples.

 How United Capital standardized the value-add of their financial planning process even while allowing their advisors to choose from multiple financial planning software platforms.
 And why Joe believes it’s not wise to force every client to go through a comprehensive financial plan up front even for firms that are otherwise very financial-planning-centric.

 We also talked about the evolution of United Capital itself, why the secret to scaling an advisory business is moving beyond what Joe calls a cult of personality business centered around the founder/owner to a cult of company business, where both clients and talented employees want to work for the company itself.
 How United Capital began to charge standalone financial planning fees to reflect their financial planning value, but ultimately shifted back to charging AUM fees instead.